This book is not for the faint of heart. It contains very graphic and mature scenes and themes, but nonetheless, it’s a beautiful book.

 In short, if you want an impactful read, this is it.

 If you’re struggling with anything that Sadie encounters or is going through in this book please reach out for help.
 You are not alone.

-The Perks of Being a Wallflower by Stephen Chbosky is available for checkout from the Mission Viejo Library.
-It is also available for download from Overdrive.
+Sadie by Courtney Summers is available for checkout from the Mission Viejo Library.
+It can also be downloaded for free from Overdrive.